Wikileaks' CIA hacking dump sends tech firms scrambling for fixes

-FRANKFURT (Reuters) - Tech companies must rapidly step up information-sharing to protect users from prying eyes, a security software executive said on Wednesday after WikiLeaks released a trove of data purporting to show that the CIA can hack all manner of devices.
+FRANKFURT, March 8 (Reuters) - Tech companies must rapidly step up information sharing to protect users from prying eyes, a security software executive said on Wednesday after WikiLeaks released a trove of documents detailing the CIA's capacity to hack all manner of devices.

-Dozens of firms rushed to contain the damage from possible security weak points following the anti-secrecy organization's revelations, although some said they needed far more information on what the U.S. intelligence agency was up to before they could thwart suspected but previously hidden attacks.
+Dozens of firms rushed to contain the damage from possible security weak points following the anti-secrecy organisation's revelations, although some said they needed more detailed information on what the U.S. intelligence agency was up to before they can thwart suspected, but previously hidden attacks.

-"We can prevent attacks in real time if we are given the hooks into the mobile operating system," Eren said in a phone interview from Silicon Valley, where he is located.
+"We can prevent attacks in real time if we were given the hooks into the mobile operating system," Eren said in a phone interview from Silicon Valley, where he is located.

 "If we can drive a paradigm shift where mobile platforms don't shut off access, we’ll be better able to detect when hackers are hiding in a mobile (phone)", he said.

-Avast, which counts more than 400 million users of its anti-virus software worldwide, was named in the WikiLeaks documents as one of the security vendors targeted by the CIA in a leaked page labeled "secret" but lacking further details.
+Avast, which counts more than 400 million users of its anti-virus software worldwide, was named in the Wikileaks documents as one of the security vendors targeted by the CIA in a leaked page labelled "secret" but with no further details.

-The leaks - which WikiLeaks described as the biggest in the Central Intelligence Agency's history - had enough technical details for security experts and product vendors to recognize that widespread compromises exist.
+The leaks - which Wikileaks described as the biggest in the Central Intelligence Agency's history - had enough technical details for security experts and product vendors to recognise widespread compromises exist.
 However, they provided few specifics needed to offer quick fixes.

-Reuters could not immediately verify the validity of the published documents, but several contractors and private cyber security experts said the materials appeared to be legitimate. (reut.rs/2mEIxjU)
+Reuters could not immediately verify the validity of the published documents, but several contractors and private cyber security experts said the materials appear to be legitimate. (reut.rs/2mEIxjU)

 The 8,761 leaked documents list a wealth of security attacks on Apple and Google Android smartphones carried by billions of consumers, as well as top computer operating systems - Windows, Linux and Apple Mac - and six of the world's main web browsers.

-Google declined to comment, while a Microsoft spokeswoman said: "We're aware of the report and are looking into it."
+Google did not immediately respond to a request for comment, while a Microsoft spokeswoman said: "We're aware of the report and are looking into it."

-Widely-used routers from Silicon Valley-based Cisco (CSCO.O) were listed as targets, as were those supplied by Chinese vendors Huawei [HWT.UL] and ZTE (000063.SZ) and Taiwanese supplier Zyxel for their devices used in China and Pakistan.
+Widely-used routers from Silicon Valley-based Cisco were listed as targets, as were those supplied by Chinese vendors Huawei and ZTE and Taiwanese supplier Zyxel for their devices used in China and Pakistan.

 Omar Santos, a principal engineer in Cisco's security response unit, said malware appears to be targeting whole families of Cisco devices but is designed to remain hidden so as to steal data unnoticed.
 He said Cisco assumes WikiLeaks will eventually disclose the hacks, allowing it to fix them.